emoruwaolasubomi/devops-test/README.md

 # DevOps Mini Test

 Welcome 👋 This repo is a simple Python Flask app with one API endpoint.
-You will be given an access to an aws account for the VPN questions
+- You will be given an access to an aws account for the VPN questions
+- You are free to start with any number.
+- You are free to ask any questions for clarity
+- Kindly delete all resources created for task 1 after the test.
+- the test should be done in eu-west-1

 Your tasks: